AzariahLaulusa7/BinaryDecimalHexDisplay/README.md

 # BinaryDecimalHexDisplay
-This project uses System Verilog to manipulate the Hex Display on a fpga board based on the Binary Decimal input using the switches in the board.
+This project uses System Verilog to manipulate the Hex Display on a fpga board based on the Binary Decimal input using the switches on the board.